cloudfour/guides/css/README.md

 ### Dryness

 Use the following properties with care.
-Ideally, they should mostly be found in reusable utilities, and not be repeated across a wide variety of components.
+They should occur in reusable utilities most of the time, and not repeated across a wide variety of components.

 - `margin`
 - `float`